 Compared to the rest of the country, citizens of Williamsport spend much less time in their cars: on average, their commute to work is only 17.43 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The education level of Williamsport citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.61% of adults 25 and older in Williamsport have a college degree.
+In terms of college education, Williamsport is nearly on par with the US average for all cities of 21.84%: 19.61% of adults 25 and older in Williamsport have a bachelor's degree or advanced degree.

 The per capita income in Williamsport in 2010 was $19,214, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $76,856 for a family of four.
 However, Williamsport contains both very wealthy and poor people as well.